tigchuck/Hedge_Learner/README.md

     Requests new data, appends to exisiting files, and tracks info about all existing files.
     Can be used to request information.

+DataHandler.py
+    Manages information coming in from API
+    Requests data from API and stores it in correct file with the help of FileHandler

 Data/info_table.json
     Tracks the inforamtion about all exisiting files.
     Its state is managed by FileHandler.